-Project H.O.P.E. is a community based initiative where ordinary citizens, including ex-offenders, gather together on a monthly basis to attempt to address the many challenges faced by ex-offenders.
+Project H.O.P.E. is a community based initiative where ordinary citizens, including formerly incarcerated persons, gather together on a monthly basis to attempt to address the many challenges faced by ex-offenders.
 Project H.O.P.E. team members serve on subcommittees which are assigned to tackle a limited number of re-entry challenges.

-Whether you are a service provider, business, employer, non-profit entity, religious organization or ex-offender, the lending of your talents and abilities to Project H.O.P.E. would be greatly appreciated.
+Whether you are a service provider, business, employer, non-profit entity, religious organization or formerly incarcerated person, the lending of your talents and abilities to Project H.O.P.E. would be greatly appreciated.
 If you are interested in serving on a re-entry subcommittee, please contact Mr. Eric Day of the U.S. Attorney's Office at 251.441.5845 or email@example.com.

 Local Re-Entry Media Coverage

 Thinking about starting a reentry program in your area?